p-samuel/anonymous-methods/README.md

 ![Filter, map and reduce on Delphi](img/cover.jpg)

-Example using generic anonymous functions in Delphi
+In this sample, I tried to demonstrate by using generic anonymous methods, how to simulate some main JavaScript's array utilities functions in Delphi Pascal language.